flame-engine/flame-engine-site/src/markdown/getting-started.md

 ### Assets

-How to put resourcefiles into you game:
+How to put resource files into you game:

 * [File Structure](/docs/file-structure)
 * [Audio](/docs/audio)